zyedidia/lfi/README.md

 * By default, LFI on x86-64 uses 16-byte bundles.
 We have measured better performance with 32-byte bundles on Intel machines, and better performance with 16-byte bundles on AMD machines.
+LFI does not use bundles on Arm64.
 * The `--sandbox` option can be used to configure isolation granularity.
 With `stores`, only stores and control-flow is sandboxed.
 Programs are allowed to read outside of their memory.
 With `bundle-jumps`, LFI only enforces that